 - All bicycles must display the current college decal.
-Unlicensed bicycles will be confiscated.
-The license can be obtained at the Office of Safety and Security.
+Unregistered bicycles will be confiscated.
+The decal can be obtained at the Office of Safety and Security.

 - No bicycle may be ridden at night without a light and a reflector.

 - No bicycle may be parked near an exit or across a walk or chained to railings/entrances.

 - No bicycle may be parked in such a way as to obstruct a handrail.
 Bicycle storage rooms are available in many residences.
 Bicycles may be placed in student rooms during winter and spring vacations.

 - Bicycles may not be brought into any college building other than residences.
 They may not be brought or left in a part of these residences where they would create a safety hazard or would violate fire regulations.

 The college does not permit motorcycles, motor scooters, mopeds, or similar vehicles to be used on the campus.
-They may be parked only in the special spaces available by North Gate and in the area of the Town Houses; no motorcycle, moped, or other gasoline or diesel powered vehicle may be taken inside any college-owned building.
+They may only be parked in the North Lot and in the area of the Town Houses; no motorcycle, moped, or other gasoline or diesel powered vehicle may be taken inside any college-owned building.